 “Dreamtime provides the perfect platform to demonstrate first-hand Australia’s event delivery capabilities, whilst also showcasing our strengths as a global business events destination including our iconic and diverse landscapes, world-class venues, unique experiences, and friendly people with fresh perspectives,” Mr Mack said.

 “Even with the disruption of the global COVID-19 pandemic, Dreamtime 2019 delivered solid results for Australia, generating 36 business leads in three months, worth $97 million.”

 Prior to the pandemic, the business events sector was a key contributor to the visitor economy, attracting 1.04 million arrivals, spending A$4.5 billion for the year ending 31 December 2019.
 In terms of relative size, this makes the international business events visitor the second largest yielding market for Australia, after China.

 Business Events Adelaide Chief Executive Officer, Damien Kitto, said “our hard work winning Dreamtime is an exceptionally worthwhile investment for the State’s long-term economy and Business Events Adelaide.
 Hosting Dreamtime puts Adelaide front and centre of vital global event decision makers.
 It can showcase everything Adelaide has to offer – the very reasons why we are winning so many business events that deliver economic growth.
 Business Events Adelaide through the strong support of the South Australian Government is aggressively pursuing corporate incentive groups to further deliver economic growth.”

-Dreamtime 2023 will be held from 7 to 10 November in Adelaide, with international buyers and media visiting other Australian destinations pre and post the event.
-Further information for Australia industry participation will be provided late March.
+Dreamtime 2023 will be held from 7 to 10 November in Adelaide/Tarntanya, with international buyers and media visiting other Australian destinations pre and post the event.
+Further information for Australia industry participation is here.

 Published: 13 February 2023